gtuck/ai-workshop/slides.md

 # Workshop Goals:

+- Understand what generative AI is and how it works
+- Explore real-world examples of how AI already impacts our lives
+- Learn key AI vocabulary and concepts like GPT, tokens, and prompts
+- Practice writing effective prompts to get useful responses from ChatGPT
+- Try hands-on tools and leave with ideas you can apply right away
-- Learn the basics of generative AI, explore practical tools, and have fun experimenting
+- And have fun experimenting

 ## Environment: